Commentary, dot joining by Mathew Carr

 Oct.
-11-15, 2021 — LONDON: A nuclear-power-generation module that does not need refueling for 35 years.
-That’s about half a lifetime for a human.
+11, 2021 — LONDON: A nuclear-power-generation module that does not need refueling for 35 years.
+That’s about half a human lifetime.
+Little maintenance needed in that period?

-Built for navy submarines, it sounds like a weapons-grade way to help tackle the climate crisis, right?
+Sounds like a weapons-grade way to help solve the climate crisis, right?

 On Sept.
 29, Turnbull addressed the country’s National Press Club.
 Here are the relevant bits: